ejazhussain/blog/source/_posts/microsoft-graph-extensions-in-spfx.md

 ![Create Graph Extension Schema](create-graph-extension-schema.png)

 One thing to make sure is that your extension name should be unique.
-Recomendation is to use a reverse domain name system (DNS) format that is dependent on your own domain, for example, in my case, **com.ejazhussain.settings**.
+Recommendation is to use a reverse domain name system (DNS) format that is dependent on your own domain, for example, in my case, **com.ejazhussain.settings**.

 > Do not use the Microsoft domain (Com.Microsoft or Com.OnMicrosoft) in an extension name.

 **2. GET**
-Here we can retreive existing Open Graph Extension by its unique extension ID.
+Here we can retrieve existing Open Graph Extension by its unique extension ID.
 In my case it will be **"com.ejazhussain.settings"**.
 In term of choosing unique name for your

 ![Get Graph Extension](get-graph-extension.png)

 **3. PATCH**
 Here we will update existing Open Graph Extension.
 There is a possibility that you might want to update only a single property.
-So the trick here is that you need to get existing Graph Extension values first and then update the required property using PATCH call.
+So, the trick here is that you need to get existing Graph Extension values first and then update the required property using PATCH call.
 ![Patch Graph Extension](patch-graph-extension.png)

 **4. DELETE**